HackCampus/website-2017/pages/startups/process.md

 We suggest that every company performs their own technical & cultural screening, to ensure that there is definitely a fit for each role.

-## 4. You make an offer.

-If you would like to take on the candidate, we will
+## 4. We take care of the interns' accommodation.